chadrt21/mpmp19-python/README.md

             Enter any number n where the first n primes squared, add to a multiple of n.
 Any n ≠ 1 counts, but bigger is better!"

 ## Approach
-Instead of generating the primes (which would be resource intensive), I downloaded lists of the first ~~50 million primes from [PrimePages](https://primes.utm.edu/lists/small/millions/)~~ 2 billion primes from [primos.mat](http://www.primos.mat.br/2T_en.html) (Each file conatins 10 million primes; 101 MB per file -> total 2 billion primes: 20 GB)
+Instead of generating the primes (which would be resource intensive), I downloaded lists of the first 2 billion primes from [primos.mat](http://www.primos.mat.br/2T_en.html) using the prime_downloader program that I wrote.
+(Each file conatins 10 million primes; 101 MB per file -> total 2 billion primes: 20 GB)

 Required python libraries:
 - [numpy](https://numpy.org/)